EpocDotFr/parkitect-blueprint-reader/README.md

 data inside the blueprint image itself: it is leveraging the [least significant bit](https://en.wikipedia.org/wiki/Bit_numbering#Least_significant_bit_in_digital_steganography) of each color channels (red, green, blue, alpha) of each pixels.

+These bits forms bytes, which essentially contains:

+  - a few bytes of metadata
+  - gzipped JSON containing the actual blueprint data

 References:

   - [Update 58 - Parkitect dev blog](https://themeparkitect.tumblr.com/post/126855975857/update-58)